 In this case, the Trust was executed on a date prior to October 21, 1942.
 Under Article III, section 3 each Beneficiary of Trust B is granted a testamentary general power of appointment to appoint the income and corpus of Trust B. Specifically, Article III, section 3 provides that "[a]t the time of the death of the Beneficiary, his equitable interest in said Trust Estate unless disposed of otherwise by said Beneficiary, shall pass to and vest in his heirs in accordance with the laws of descent and distribution then in force, applicable to the equitable interest of such Beneficiary in said Trust Estate.
 (The term 'Beneficiary' applies not only to Son but to all his successors to beneficial interests under this trust)."
 (Emphasis added.)
 This language is not limited by an ascertainable standard nor is the power exercisable only in conjunction with another person.
-Further, the Beneficiary's creditors, or the creditors of the Beneficiary's estate because the Article does not expressly provide otherwise.
+Further, the Beneficiary may exercise the power in favor of the Beneficiary, the Beneficiary's estate, the Beneficiary's creditors, or the creditors of the Beneficiary's estate because the Article does not expressly provide otherwise.

 Accordingly, based on the facts presented and the representations made, we rule that the testamentary power of appointment of each Beneficiary over his or her respective share of Trust B is a general power of appointment created before October 21, 1942.
-Further we rule that for purposes of § 2514(a) and § 2041(a)(1), the release or lapse of a Beneficiary's general power of appointment is not deemed to be an exercise of a general power of appointment.
+Further we rule that for purposes of § 2514(a) and § 2041(a)(1) the release or lapse of a Beneficiary's general power of appointment is not deemed to be an exercise of a general power of appointment.
 Accordingly, the release or lapse of the testamentary power of appointment is not subject to federal gift or estate tax.